Vyral/base-template/_posts/2018-11-15-we-want-to-help-you-increase-your-equity.md

 Today I want to introduce you to a new tool that can help you build wealth. **Did you know that 83% of all wealth at retirement comes from home equity?** That really surprised me.
 I thought IRAs, stocks, or other investments would be the biggest contributors.

-This is why I wanted to see how I can help those who I care about, including our past, present, and future clients, grow your equity. **You deserve more money at retirement, and we have come up with a great tool to help you get it.**
+This is why I wanted to see how I can help those who I care about, including our past, present, and future clients, grow their equity. **You deserve more money at retirement, and we have come up with a great tool to help you get it.**

 This isn’t your typical Zestimate.
 Who needs that, anyway?
 What we’re offering is a report from Homebot that covers what your home is worth, how you can increase your home’s equity, and much more.
 It will answer many different questions such as, “When should I refinance?” and “What should I do with my equity?”